Cross-Region Replication FAQ

 Loading jobs themselves are not replicated to the DR cluster.
 However, the data loaded by these loading jobs is replicated over DR.

-DROP ALL command will stop cross-region replication (CRR), you will need to restore re-establish the feature again.
+DROP ALL will stop cross-region replication (CRR).
+You will need to re-establish the feature again.

 Here is a list of all commands and operations that will stop CRR: